crvanpollard/DVRPC-geodata/README.md

 A collection of geospatial data sets from the Delaware Valley Regional Planning Commision (DVRPC).

-Additional regional data sets can be found here: http://www.dvrpc.org/Mapping/data.htm.
+Additional regional data sets in shapefile format can be found here: http://www.dvrpc.org/Mapping/data.htm.

 *There are plenty of tools that can help convert shapefiles to other file formats.
 A few worth bookmarking: Org2org - http://ogre.adc4gis.com/  and Shape Escape - http://shpescape.com/.